amplitude/amplitude-docs/content/collections/browser_sdk/en/browser-sdk-1.md

 {{/partial:admonition}}

 - `setDeviceId()` is called explicitly
--  By default the SDK stores device IDs in cookies, so a device ID will change if a user clears cookies, uses another device, or uses privacy mode
+-  By default the SDK stores device IDs in cookies, so a device ID changes if a user clears cookies, uses another device, or uses privacy mode
-- On initialization, a device ID is passed in from URL param `deviceId`
+- On initialization, a device ID is passed in from URL parameter `deviceId`
 - `reset()` is called

 #### Custom device ID